-- a) Offences against the vulnerable, including children, the elderly and the mentally impaired; - b) Exploiting the vulnerability of a child, patient or professional client, including establishing a sexual relationship; - c) Chronic drug or alcohol abuse; - d) Acting in a violent or aggressive manner on or away from University premises; - e) Conviction of a criminal offence; - f) Intimidation of fellow students, pupils, patients, professional clients or staff; - g) Failure to rectify behaviour that has been subject to any actions under the University's regulations; - h) Non-academic misconduct offences; - i) Bullying and Harassment offences; - j) Repeated inappropriate behaviour or attitude; - k) Falsification of patient, client or other professional records or providing false or inaccurate statements or answers on self-declaration forms; - I) Failing to act in a way to ensure the safety and wellbeing of those who are vulnerable: - m) Academic misconduct: - n) Unprofessional behaviour, including:
+- a) Offences against the vulnerable, including children, the elderly and the mentally impaired; - b) Exploiting the vulnerability of a child, patient or professional client, including establishing a sexual relationship; - c) Chronic drug or alcohol abuse; - d) Acting in a violent or aggressive manner on or away from University premises; - e) Conviction of a criminal offence; - f) Intimidation of fellow students, pupils, patients, professional clients or staff; - g) Failure to rectify behaviour that has been subject to any actions under the University's regulations or other regulatory body relevant to the profession; - h) Non-academic misconduct offences; - i) Bullying and Harassment offences; - j) Repeated inappropriate behaviour or attitude; - k) Falsification of patient, client or other professional records or providing false or inaccurate statements or answers on self-declaration forms; - Failing to act in a way to ensure the safety and wellbeing of those who are vulnerable; - m) Academic misconduct; - n) Unprofessional behaviour, including:

-- Lack of respect, aggressive or poor attitude, laziness; - Indiscipline, failure to follow dress code, inappropriate use of mobile phone, poor time keeping, poor attendance; - Failure to self-reflect, lack of insight; - Poor self-management, lack of personal accountability; - · Dishonesty; - Failure to engage appropriately with investigations into unprofessional behaviour, including failure to report any restriction placed on their practice by any other body; - Failure to notify the University if informed of an investigation into own practice by any professional or regulatory body; - Breaking patient confidentiality. - o) Unsafe practice, incompetence or requiring too much supervision; - p) Failure to disclose convictions or other information that was required to be disclosed.
+- Lack of respect, aggressive or poor attitude, laziness; - Indiscipline, failure to follow dress code, inappropriate use of mobile phone, poor time keeping, poor attendance; - Failure to self-reflect, lack of insight; - Poor self-management, lack of personal accountability; - Failure to adhere to codes of conduct and/or professional practice relevant to the respective workplace; - Dishonesty; - Failure to engage appropriately with investigations into unprofessional behaviour, including failure to report any restriction placed on their practice by any other body; - Failure to notify the University if informed of an investigation into own practice by any professional or regulatory body; - Breaking patient confidentiality. - o) Unsafe practice, incompetence or requiring too much supervision; - p) Failure to disclose convictions or other information that was required to be disclosed.